 The needs of working students can often be overlooked by institutions of higher learning.
-New research performed by the Bill and Melinda Gates Foundation has found out that working students’ needs are different than those of the traditional students, and colleges and universities must adapt if they are to attract and retain working students.
+New research performed by the Bill and Melinda Gates Foundation has found that working students’ needs are different than those of traditional students, and colleges and universities must adapt if they are to attract and retain working students.

-The Foundation has created a statistical profile of today’s college students—and university presidents and chancellors may be surprised at the face of their new student bodies.
+The Gates Foundation has created a statistical profile of today’s college students—and university presidents and chancellors may be surprised at the face of their new student bodies.

 The key findings were:

 • 62% of students are working either full- or part-time to support themselves